seanbreckenridge/browserexport/README.md

   - [Arc](https://arc.net/)
 - [Safari](https://www.apple.com/safari/)
 - [Palemoon](https://www.palemoon.org/)

-This doesn't aim to offer a way to 'restore' your history (see [#16](https://github.com/seanbreckenridge/browserexport/issues/16) for discussion)

 This can probably extract visits from other Firefox/Chromium-based browsers, but it doesn't know how to locate them to `save` them